ITC to acquire 10 pc stake in Blupin Technologies | Business

 - India

-Diversified entity ITC on Thursday said it will acquire 10.07 per cent stake in Blupin Technologies Pvt Ltd, the company behind direct-to-consumer(D2C) brand, Mylo for up to Rs 39.34 crore.
+Diversified entity ITC on Thursday said it will acquire 10.07 per cent stake in Blupin Technologies, the company behind direct-to-consumer(D2C) brand, Mylo for up to Rs 39.34 crore.

+The investment in Mylo is part of a USD 17 million (nearly Rs 130 crore) raised by Blupin Technologies in a Series B funding round led by W Health Ventures, a US-based digital health investor and Endiya Partners, besides ITC.

+Other investors who took part in the round include Riverwalk Holdings, Alteria Capital, and Innoven Capital.

-The investment will provide the company an early mover advantage in the evolving content-to-community-to-commerce space and will provide an expanded presence in the D2C space, ITC said in a regulatory filing.
+ITC said in a regulatory filing its investment in Mylo will provide it an early mover advantage in the evolving content-to-community-to-commerce space and will provide an expanded presence in the D2C space.

 It is focused on the parenting journey of young families, it added.
 The cost of acquisition will not exceed Rs 39.34 crore, the filing said.